Use, possession or sale of cocaine in Colorado

 Unless you are authorized by law to do so, it is a crime under 18-18-405 C.R.S. to sell, manufacture, distribute or dispense cocaine, or to possess cocaine with the intent to sell it.

-It is also a violation of this section to induce, attempt to induce, or conspire with one or more other persons to do any of the foregoing, or to possess one or more chemicals or supplies or equipment with intent to manufacture a controlled substance.
+It is also a violation of this section to induce, attempt to induce, or conspire with one or more other persons to do any of the foregoing, or to possess one or more chemicals or supplies or equipment with the intent to manufacture a controlled substance.

 Sale and possession with intent to sell are felony crimes in Colorado.
 Penalties for the sale of cocaine or possession with intent to sell it depend on the amount of cocaine involved.

-At its most serious, sale of cocaine is a Colorado level 1 drug felony that subjects you to a mandatory prison sentence.
+At its most serious, the sale of cocaine is a Colorado level 1 drug felony that subjects you to a mandatory prison sentence.
 You will be charged with a level 1 drug felony for cocaine sale or possession for sale if:

 - The material, compound, mixture, or preparation involved contains cocaine and weighs more than 225 grams (just under 8 ounces), or